rmorse/dash-cli/README.md

 ### Quick Add

-Press `Ctrl+T` on any project to quickly add it as a shortcut.
+Press `Ctrl+T` on any project or recent item to quickly add it as a shortcut.
 This creates a shortcut with:
 - Name: the project path
 - Trigger: next available number (1, 2, 3...)
 - Command: `cd "/path/to/project"`

+To delete a shortcut, select it in the Shortcuts section and press `Ctrl+D` (confirm with y/n).

-Edit the shortcut later to customize the trigger or add more commands.
+Edit shortcuts via **Settings > Edit shortcuts** to customize triggers or add more commands.

 ## Controls